 You can also obtain a mortgage with a lower down payment if you are willing to pay private mortgage insurance (or PMI).
 This insurance premium is added to your payment and protects the value of your home for the lender in case you stop making payments.
 PMI is an option if you can’t wait to save the down payment but can afford to pay more each month.

 Many lenders also will offer special programs for first-time homebuyers that waive some of the stringent down payment requirements of a conventional mortgage.
-For example, consider Genisys Credit Union’s Your 1st Mortgage.
+For example, consider Genisys Credit Union’s first time home buyer program.
 With this option, you can put less down without having to pay mortgage insurance.

 Assumption #2: “You have to get a 30-year fixed rate loan.”